IRATI/demonstrator/README.md

 * DIF\_NAME is the name of the DIF that the applications name maps to
 * AP\_NAME is the application process name of the mapped application
 * AP\_INSTANCE is the application process instance of the mapped application

+### 4.5 **overlay** directive

+An **overlay** directive is used to specify a directory on the host file system to be overlaid on the file system of a specific node.

+The syntax is as follows:

+        overlay NODE_NAME OVERLAY

+where

+* NODE\_NAME is the name of the node to which the overlay applies
+* OVERLAY is the path (absolute or relative to the path of the demonstrator command line tool) of the overlay directory tree on the host file system

 ###############################################################################